 Suzanne Perry has twenty years of experience in cross-border transactions, with a focus on emerging markets investment funds, energy and infrastructure finance.
 She is known for her practicality, creativity and skill in handling transactions across the capital spectrum.

-From 2015-2019, she served as an Assistant General Counsel at the Overseas Private Investment Corporation, where she was responsible for a portfolio of loans in excess of US$2 billion dollars.
+From 2015-2019, she served as an Assistant General Counsel at the Overseas Private Investment Corporation, now known as the United States International Development Finance Corporation (DFC), where she was responsible for a portfolio of loans in excess of US$2 billion dollars